 Qualification of our MST technology requires access to our potential customers' manufacturing tools and facilities, as well as to leased tools and facilities, which may not be available on a timely basis or at all.
 The qualification of a new process technology like MST entails the integration of our MST film into the complex manufacturing processes employed by our potential customers.
 In order to validate the benefits of MST, our customer engagement process involves fabrication of wafers that incorporate MST deposited by us using our epitaxial deposition tools and then completing the manufacturing of the wafers in our customers' facilities using their tools.
 The semiconductor industry in 2023 exceeded \$530 billion in sales, and over the past three years the industry has been characterized by product shortages as strong demand has outstripped supply, resulting in tight capacity among our potential customers.
 Although these supply/demand imbalances and tight capacity conditions have eased throughout 2023, we have experienced delays in completing the processing of evaluation wafers by our customers as those customers prioritize utilization of their equipment for production use.
 If our customers do not dedicate their equipment and facilities to testing our products in a timely fashion, we may experience delays that will increase our expenses and delay our customers' decisions on entering into commercial licenses with us.
-Additionally, we conduct our ongoing research and development and portions of our customer engagements.
+Additionally, we conduct our ongoing research and development and portions of our customer evaluation activities using leased epitaxial (epi) deposition tools that we believe will accelerate internal development work and customer engagements.
 However, epi tools require ongoing, complex maintenance and they have been and will continue to be subject to both planned and unplanned downtime.
 Any interruption in our epi tool availability may negatively impact the progress of customer work as well as our internal research and development and accordingly could delay or prevent customers from entering into commercial licenses.